linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 26.04.2024 (announcement)
+-👥 Join our journey to build a powerhouse team in AI, drone tech, and sales! 🚀 Interested in being part of the action?
+Tag someone who might be a perfect fit or drop us a message if you're up for the challenge! #TeamBuilding #AI #DroneTech #Sales 🌟👩‍💼🛸

+### 26.04.2024 (announcement Web4)
+- 🤖 Exciting times ahead as we fine-tune our AI USP at Linkspreed! 🚀 Stay tuned for updates coming your way soon.
+Have any burning questions or suggestions?
+Drop them below! #AI #Innovation #StayTuned 🌟🔍

+### 26.04.2024 (announcement SnaxNox)
+- 🛩️ Dive into the world of delivery drones with us today! 🌏✨ Drawing inspiration from innovative models in China and across Asia.
+Got any insights or suggestions?
+Share them below! #DeliveryDrones #Innovation #Inspiration 🚁

+### 26.04.2024 (announcement Web4)
+- 🚀 Ready to boost your community engagement?
+Discover our cutting-edge Web4 solution! 🌐💡 Let's chat about how we can elevate your online presence together.
+Drop your questions and ideas below! #CommunityEngagement #Web4 #Innovation

 ### 25.04.2024 (announcement Web4)
 - 🔍 Dive into the future of database AI!
 We're cooking up LI, our latest innovation for Web4 🚀 How do you think AI will revolutionize database management?
 Share your thoughts with us! #AI #DatabaseRevolution #Web4Innovation 🤖